By Deane

 Dub Westbrook, Bill Porteous, Jim Wentnk, Rocky Shuster, Peter Peters, Bill Townsly, Bud Alsbury, Bill Demory, Pete Allisi, D’Arcy

 Carolyn, to name a few that walked across Leyte.
+Capt.
+Charles Jenkins,

-make it.
-James W. Outcalt, Dennis Hogan, Anderson
+James W. Outcalt, Thomas Hogan, Anderson Peters,

-the way across Leyte, only to die on Luzon six
+Leyte, only to die on Luzon six weeks or so later.
+I will never forget the

-weeks or so later.
-I will never forget the many friends that took that walk
+many friends that took that walk over |

 |

 Then there were Dr.'s Capt.
-Matthew Platt and Major Wallace Chambers, that did serious surgery, during the day, night and
+Matthew Platt and Major Wallace Chambers, that did serious surgery, during the day, night

-by a few guys and the only light being a flashlight. |
+up by a few guys and the only light being a flashlight. |

 |